COVID-19 pandemic in Saint Helena, Ascension and Tristan da Cunha

-This article lists links to articles relating to the ongoing COVID-19 pandemic within Saint Helena, Ascension and Tristan da Cunha.
+This article lists links to articles relating to the COVID-19 pandemic within Saint Helena, Ascension and Tristan da Cunha.

 Saint Helena

 On 27 March 2020 the Saint Helena government announced a suspected case of COVID-19 in an individual that had been self-isolating since 21 March.
 Owing to Saint Helena's remote location, no testing facilities were readily available at that time.
 The case later tested negative.

 On 5 January 2021, the first doses of the Oxford–AstraZeneca COVID-19 vaccine were delivered to Saint Helena and began to be administered.

 On 26 March 2021, Health Directorate of Saint Helena reported a low positive case, a passenger arrived by flight on 24 March.
 The passenger was tested negative on 29 March 2021.

 On 27 March 2021, Saint Helena government announced an unspecified number of positive cases on a fishing vessel.

 On 5 May 2021, the Government of Saint Helena announced that 3,528 residents had received both doses of the vaccine; this represents 95.1% of Saint Helena's adult population and 77.8% of its total population.

 On 3 September, an unspecified number of cases are announced on a flight from United Kingdom.

 On 18 January 2022, a new unspecified number of positive cases are detected in home quarantine.

 On 21 January, 17 March, 1st and 5th April, new unspecified number of positive cases are reported.

 On 20 April 2022, an unspecified number of positive cases are confirmed and other case from an individual tested on 9 April.

 On 4 May and 11 May, new unspecified number of cases are reported.
 Other cases are confirmed on individuals in home quarantine tested on 23 April.

 On 2 June 2022, the MV Helena confirmed positive cases on board.

 On 27 June 2022, new positive cases are confirmed along passengers from flight arrived on 19 June.

 On 5th and 29th July, new unspecified number of positive cases are detected.

 On 23 September 2022, 1,355 positive cases are reported.